mtapia-pacheco/aac_cat_adoptability/README.md

 ## Method and results

-After processing the data, I visualized variable relationships in data and performed k-means clustering to check if there were any underlying patterns in the data.
+After processing the data, I visualized several variable relationships in the data and performed k-means clustering to check if there were any underlying patterns in the data.
 Unfortunately, I was not able to find very insightful information, but I was able to learn a lot about neural networks.
 Using a feed forward neural network, I was able to achieve a lower mean absolute error than with a random forest.
 However, the model did not perform well on the testing data.
 Ultimately, I believe the problem I was trying to solve is too nuanced for the data that I had.